apl-ocean-engineering/lsd-slam-pangolin-gui/README.md

 more universally available, but it's in the APT repositories and I'm used to the API now.

+## google-test

+Google test is used for unit test.

+Google test is built as a cmake ExternalProject automatically as part of "make all".

 ## Google Snappy

 [Google Snappy](https://github.com/google/snappy) is speed-over-file-size compression library.
 I use it in my proprietary video/stereo logging format to accelerate realtime compression.